About Public Safety

 Background and Training

+Public Safety officers enforce college policies and regulations.
 Current certification in cardio-pulmonary resuscitation, obstructed airway, standard first aid and automatic external defibrillators is minimally required of all patrol officers.
 Some officers have advanced medical certifications.
-Ongoing training is provided for all full-time officers.
+Ongoing training is provided for all full time officers.
+Officers have received a variety of training and certifications, such as ASIS Private Security Officer Course, PA Act 235, and PA Act 120.

 Local jurisdiction is shared with Swarthmore Borough Police Department, with whom a close working relationship is maintained.
 Pennsylvania State Police and/or the Delaware County Criminal Investigation Unit will assist Swarthmore Borough Police in most serious campus investigations.
 The Department of Public Safety typically plays a supportive role in these instances.